How can you make your 24/7 Jira Service Desk truly multilingual?

 What do you do with the occasional Japanese customer writing at 4:00 am when the only Japanese level 1 agent starts the shift 12 hours later?
 How do you even figure out what the issue is about?

-The answer: language coverage in non-peak times with automated translations for Jira Service Desk
+The answer: language coverage in non-peak times with automated translations for Jira Service Management

 The solution to multilingual support requirements is a hybrid approach: hire as much multilingual talent as you can afford, and empower them with automated translations